 Since its founding in 1981, The CASA Project, has provided thousands of children with the voice they needed in court.
 The CASA Project’s Court advocacy program recruits, trains and supervises volunteers (CASA/GALs) who are appointed by a judge to serve one child or sibling group at a time.
 As a result, these children have grown up with a safe home, a sense of hope, and a true future.

-In 2018, CASA advocates served over 900 children.
+In 2019, CASA advocates served nearly 900 children.
 These dedicated volunteers gave 15-20 hours of their time each month to advocate for children.
 CASA advocates serve in all five sessions of the Worcester Juvenile Court: Leominster, Fitchburg, Worcester, Milford and Dudley.
 The organization strives to match volunteers with cases suited to their interests, background, and location.